Prezzodaman/x86/blaster.md

 Plays a sample through the Sound Blaster, with **si** containing the offset to the sound, and **cx** containing the length.

 ## blaster_mix_retrace
-Performs all the mixing calculations for 4 voice 11025Hz playback, plays it back, and waits for the vertical retrace.
+Performs all the mixing calculations for 4-voice playback, plays it back, and waits for the vertical retrace.
 This is important, because the buffer size is linked directly to the retrace period.
-To just perform the calculations and nothing else, use **blaster_mix_calculate**.
+To perform the calculations without waiting for the retrace, use **blaster_mix_calculate** instead.

 ## blaster_mix_play_sample
 Plays a sample using the mix buffer, where **al** is the voice number (0-3), **ah** decides whether the sample is looping (strictly 0 or 1!), **si** points to the sample, and **ecx** defines the length.
 To stream a sample, set **bx** to 1, and make **si** point to a zero-terminated filename.
 An error will occur if the filename's invalid.
 Streaming samples means that you can use a sample up to 4gb long!